Sonnet 285

 Within the hearts and souls of human kind

-Where those not yet consumed will still fair yearn
+Where those not yet consumed still fondly yearn

-To kindle up the light that makes men blind.
+To swiftly light that torch that strikes men blind.

-They see but gleaming rays to keep them warm,
+They see but golden rays to keep them warm,

-Soft endless glow to stave off darkest night;
+Soft glow to stave off loneliness and night;

 Love’s ardor wanes most fast when scorching hot